Sedley Baptist Church

 ARTICLE VI.
 ADOPTION AND AMENDMENT OF CONSTITUTION

-A. Adoption - This Constitution shall be considered adopted if 2/3 of The members present at conference to which same are proposed for Adoption, shall vote in favor of adoption of same.
+A. Adoption - This Constitution shall be considered adopted if 2/3 of the members present at conference to which same are proposed for Adoption, shall vote in favor of adoption of same.

-B. Amendments - This Constitution may be amended, altered, or Repealed by a 2/3 vote of the members present at any regular Church conference or called conference, provided such is proposed In writing at the preceding Church conference.
+B. Amendments - This Constitution may be amended, altered, or repealed by a 2/3 vote of the members present at any regular Church conference or called conference, provided such is proposed in writing at the preceding Church conference.

 C. Repeal of Previous Constitution - The adoption of this Constitution shall effect a repeal of all previously adopted constitutions which are not adopted herein.